OlivierBinette/assert/README.md

 #	  is.numeric(a)	(object 'a' not found)
 ```

-The simple `assert` function is most useful when validating function arguments: error messages contain the function call with named arguments.
+The `assert` function is most useful when validating function arguments: error messages contain the function call with named arguments.
 The failed checks expressions are also printed together with the reason for the error.

 ```r
 sum <- function(a, b) {